oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud/bipreport/create-flow/bipreport.md

 ## Introduction

-This lab walks you through the steps to create Integration flow.
+This lab walks you through the steps to create an Integration flow.

 This use case describes how to use Oracle Integration with Oracle ERP Business Intelligence Publish(BIP) report.
    - User creates a GL BIP report in ERP Cloud